06:00-15:00, Saturday, 8-08-20

 After what seemed like forever, I wobbled up the final rocks.
 The summit definitely had that top of the world feeling.
 The surrounding 14ers (Ellingwood Point, Little Bear Peak, & Mt Lindsey) all looked small in comparison.

-Here’s a southwest look at Little Bear Peak, the only 14er of the 4 in this area that we didn’t climb since it involves a Class 4 route and notorious rock-fall gully…not without helmets.
+Here’s a southwest look at Little Bear Peak, the only 14er of the 4 in this area that I didn’t climb, since it involved a Class 4 route and notorious rock-fall gully…not without helmets.

 My weird mood and low-energy persisted as we retraced our steps down the ridge.
 When we came to the saddle where we could have continued on towards Ellingwood Point without loosing elevation, I chickened out on the route.
-It involved some Class 3 moves that I just wasn’t feeling up to.
-I know Stellar was excited to go for it, and would’ve had no problem whatsoever.
-Instead, he obligingly followed me 300′ down in elevation to the junction of the 2 standard routes.
-I didn’t do a good job following the standard route back up Ellingwood and probably ended up doing some moves that were just as difficult as the ridge hike.
-All the same, we got to watch some other hikers attempting the ridge, getting off course, and coming to a really dangerous cliff.
+It involved some Class 3 moves that I just wasn’t feeling up for.
+Instead, I went 300′ down in elevation to the junction of the 2nd standard route.
+I watched some other hikers attempting this ridge, getting off course, and coming to a really dangerous cliff.
 Luckily they were able to turn around and find safe passage, but this made me not regret my choice of routes as much.

 Looking back towards the behemoth that is Blanca and the Class 3 ridge that connects the 2 peaks.